Bride of Chucky: Filming

 Jennifer Tilly provided Tiffany's voice-over dialogue during a three-day recording session held in tandem with Brad Dourif just prior to the start of principal photography.
-Bride of Chucky was filmed over a twelve week period in and around Toronto, Canada.
+Bride of Chucky was filmed over a twelve-week period in and around Toronto, Canada.
 Over half of the film was shot on the sound stage.
-Exterior locations that were utilized included the Clifton Hill strip in Niagara Falls, an art deco motel complex on Toronto's waterfront, an old army camp in Oshawa, and numerous rural areas.
+Exterior locations that were used included the Clifton Hill strip in Niagara Falls, an art deco motel complex on Toronto's waterfront, an old army camp in Oshawa, and numerous rural areas.

 Each doll required seven puppeteers to manipulate, a computer playback operator, and a puppet coordinator to act as liaison between the operators and the director.
 Three puppeteers handled the movement of each doll's facial features which were relayed through the use of a radio-controlled transmitter.
 All of the dolls' other below-the-head movements were cable-operated by the rest of the puppeteers.
 The dolls' skin featured a combination of silicone and foam latex, unlike the previous Child's Play films, where the dolls were only made of foam latex, a material that had to be painted in a way that made it very difficult to light.

 Brock Winkless, who is among the 17 puppeteers who worked on this film, returned as the puppeteer of Chucky for the last time.
 Ed Gale and Debbie Lee Carrington performed in-suit as Chucky and Tiffany (credited as Chucky Double and Tiffany Double) respectively during the graveyard scene.